craigerskine/goblingang.rocks/_site/goblins/bleachfang.md

 ---
 title: Bleachfang
 position: Guitars
+desc: |
+  Born deep in the caves of Gloomhollow, Bleachfang never saw sunlight, which explains his ghostly skin and glowing red eyes.

+  He learned guitar by strumming spiderwebs and eventually crafted his axe from bat bones and cursed ivory.

+  He rarely speaks, but when he shreds — **the dead twitch**.
-desc: Never saw sunlight, which explains his ghostly skin and glowing eyes.
+excerpt: Never saw sunlight, which explains his ghostly skin and glowing eyes.
 date: 0001-01-01
 ---